ebrandi/FDD-book/content/chapters/part1/chapter-04.md

 This is the same pattern you will follow when writing your own driver helpers.
 Declare them in your header so the rest of the driver, and sometimes the kernel, can call them.
 Implement them in your `.c` files with small, focused logic.
 Call them from `probe()`, `attach()`, interrupt handlers, and teardown.
 Prototypes are the bridge that lets these pieces work together cleanly.

-By now, you’ve seen how a function prototype, its implementation, and its real-world usage come together inside the FreeBSD kernel.
-From the declaration in a shared header, through the implementation in kernel code, to the call site inside a real driver, each step shows why prototypes are the “glue” that lets different parts of the system communicate cleanly.
+By now, you've seen how a function prototype, its implementation, and its real-world usage come together inside the FreeBSD kernel.
+From the declaration in a shared header, through the implementation in kernel code, to the call site inside a real driver, each step shows why prototypes are the "glue" that lets different parts of the system communicate cleanly.
 In driver development, they ensure the kernel can call into your code with complete confidence about the parameters and return type no guesswork, no surprises.
-Getting this right is a matter of both correctness and maintainability, and it’s a habit you’ll use in every driver you write.
+Getting this right is a matter of both correctness and maintainability, and it's a habit you'll use in every driver you write.

 Before we go further into writing complex driver logic, we need to understand one of the most fundamental concepts in C programming: variable scope.
 Scope determines where a variable can be accessed in your code, how long it stays alive in memory, and what parts of the program can modify it.
 In FreeBSD driver development, misunderstanding scope can lead to elusive bugs from uninitialised values corrupting hardware state to variables mysteriously changing between function calls.
-By mastering scope rules, you’ll gain fine-grained control over your driver’s data, ensuring that values are only visible where they should be, and that critical state is preserved or isolated as needed.
-In the next section, we’ll break down scope into clear, practical categories and show you how to apply them effectively in kernel code.
+By mastering scope rules, you'll gain fine-grained control over your driver's data, ensuring that values are only visible where they should be, and that critical state is preserved or isolated as needed.
+In the next section, we'll break down scope into clear, practical categories and show you how to apply them effectively in kernel code.

-## Variable Scope in Functions
+### Variable Scope in Functions

 In programming, **scope** defines the boundaries within which a variable can be seen and used.
 In other words, it tells us where in the code a variable is visible and who is allowed to read or change its value.

 When a variable is declared inside a function, we say it has **local scope**.
 Such a variable comes into existence when the function starts running and disappears as soon as the function finishes.
 No other function can see it, and even within the same function, it may be invisible if declared inside a more restricted block, such as inside a loop or an `if` statement.

 This form of isolation is a powerful safeguard.
-It prevents accidental interference from other parts of the program, ensures that one function cannot inadvertently change the internal workings of another, and makes the program’s behaviour more predictable.
+It prevents accidental interference from other parts of the program, ensures that one function cannot inadvertently change the internal workings of another, and makes the program's behaviour more predictable.
 By keeping variables confined to the places they are needed, you make your code easier to reason about, maintain, and debug.

-To make this idea more concrete, let’s look at a short example in C. We’ll create a function with a variable that lives entirely inside it.
-You’ll see how the variable works perfectly within its own function, but becomes completely invisible the moment we step outside that function’s boundaries.
+To make this idea more concrete, let's look at a short example in C. We'll create a function with a variable that lives entirely inside it.
+You'll see how the variable works perfectly within its own function, but becomes completely invisible the moment we step outside that function's boundaries.

 ```c
 #include <stdio.h>